 When booking your international flight into Peru, its important to keep in mind the time of your connecting flight to Pucallpa.
 If you are planning to arrive on the day of the retreat, we recommend that you arrive in Lima no later than 5:30 am and make sure your departing flight from Lima to Pucullpa leaves before 8:30 am, as all our guests will be picked up at the Los Gavilanes Hotel in Pucallpa at 11:00 am.
 This ensures that you have enough time to get to the hotel before the pickup time.
 The way to get around in Pucallpa is by Motortaxi, which is a kind of tuck tuck.
 Getting from the airport to the hotel will cost about 8-12 Soles (US$3.00-5.00), depending on your negotiation skills, and will take about 10 minutes.

-If you wish to arrive a day in advance, we have an arrangement with the Los Gavilanes Hotel and can provide booking for you at a rate of 105 Soles (US$30-35) for a single room.
+If you wish to arrive a day or more in advance, we have an arrangement with the Los Gavilanes Hotel and can provide booking for you at a rate of 110 Soles (US$30-35) for a single room.
 The hotel will also provide free transport from the airport to all overnight guests.
 You can find reviews for Los Gavilanes Hotel on Facebook.
 Please contact us to initiate your booking.

 We wish you safe and happy travels!

 If you have any questions please do not hesitate to contact us.
 We love to hear from you!